Marcos Raya: Career

 The Chicano identity is important to Raya, for he identifies with his Mexican heritage as well as his American upbringing.
-Mexicans initially adopted the term "chicano" because it was initially used against them as a slang term, but then they later adopted it as something to be proud of.
-The Chicano term, which was formed under a prticualr historical context, has come to represent rebelliousness against national oppression and forced assimilation.
+Mexicans initially adopted the term "chicano" after it was used against them derogatorily, but they then made it something to be proud of.
+The term Chicano, which was formed under a particular historical context, has come to represent rebelliousness against national oppression and forced assimilation.
 Much of Raya's artwork contains Chicano themes, and many times he incorporates political messages in his work as well.
-In “Our Lady of the New Millennium” Raya pulls from the format of the powerful image of “Virgen de Guadalupe”, and in place of la virgen, is a woman that seems to be constructed of metallic pieces, dressed in scantily clad clothing.
+In “Our Lady of the New Millennium”, Raya pulls from the format of the powerful image of “Virgen de Guadalupe”, and in place of "la virgen" is a woman who seems to be constructed of metallic pieces and scantily dressed.
 Raya draws from his Mexican heritage in order to make a political statement about money, sex, and power replacing religion in today's society.
-Affected by his heritage, he combines the powerful image of La virgen, and the society in which he is entrenched in today.
+Affected by his heritage, he combines the powerful image of La virgen with that of the society in which he is entrenched today.

 Throughout his time in Pilsen, Raya also struggled with alcoholism.
-Other members of the community were aware of his drinking situation and were there to offer him support.
-Many of his friends and other artists in the Pilsen area who were aware of his drinking recall stories of running into him at bars or on the street where many times they either took him home, or found him in such horrible conditions that they would take him to the hospital.
-Raya overcame his problem with alcoholism, and expressed his feelings towards it through his self-portrait “3 a.m.
-Sunday Morning” In this painting; Raya paints himself face down on a table, empty bottle of booze on the table, with a gun resting near his hand.
-As an example of how his artwork reflects his personal life Raya depicts himself with his “demons” floating above his unconscious body, showing the viewer exactly what he's struggling with in the rarest form possible.
+Other members of the community were aware of his problem and offered him support.
+Friends and other artists in the Pilsen area who were aware of his drinking recall stories of running into him at bars or on the street where many times they either took him home, or found him in such horrible conditions that they would take him to the hospital.
+Raya overcame his problem with alcoholism and expressed his feelings towards it through works such as his self-portrait “3 a.m.
+Sunday Morning”.
+In this painting; Raya is shown face down on a table, with an empty bottle of booze and a gun resting near his hand.
+As an example of how his artwork reflects his personal life, Raya depicts himself with his “demons” floating above his unconscious body, showing the viewer exactly what he's struggling with in the rarest form possible.